 Welcome to Skipton Town Hall, home to Craven Museum, Exhibition Gallery, Concert Hall and Tourist Information Centre.

-Skipton Town Hall is now closed for redevelopment until 2020.
-Skipton Tourist Information has been relocated to 35 Coach Street for the duration of the redevelopment and will reopen on Monday 14th January, 2019.
+Skipton Town Hall is now closed for redevelopment until 2021.
+Skipton Information & Visitor Centre has been temporarily relocated to 35 Coach Street.

-Craven Museum is conducting outreach and events throughout the redevelopment as part of our Heritage Lottery Funded project Stories & Treasures of Street & Dale.
+Craven Museum has been conducting outreach and events throughout the redevelopment as part of our Heritage Lottery Funded project Stories & Treasures of Street & Dale.
 Our Concert Hall performances have also been on tour around the district.
 These activities have currently been suspended following government advice.

 The Town Hall is currently undergoing some major changes to complete its transformation into an exciting and important cultural hub for Craven; the building is being lovingly restored, developed and improved for the benefit of our community and visitors to Craven.
 Please see Skipton Town Hall Development for further information.